Experienced Florida Bar Complaint Defense Attorney | Protect Your Legal Career

 The Stages of the Grievance Process

-1. Screening By ACAP: When a lawyer receives notification from the Florida Bar that a complaint has been filed, they will have 15 days to submit a response.
+When a lawyer receives notification from the Florida Bar that a bar complaint Florida has been filed, they will have 15 days to submit a response.
 The complaint and the response will be reviewed by the Attorney Consumer Assistance Program (ACAP).
 Florida’s ACAP can dismiss the complaint or determine that additional investigation is warranted.

-2. Referral to Disciplinary Counsel: If further investigation is deemed to be necessary, ACAP will refer the complaint to disciplinary counsel — most likely a local grievance committee.
+If further investigation is deemed to be necessary, ACAP will refer the bar complaint Florida to disciplinary counsel — most likely a local grievance committee.
 At this point, there will be further investigation, an evidentiary hearing, and, potentially, summary arguments.
 The grievance committee must determine whether or not there is probable cause to move forward.

-3. Formal Complaint with the Florida Supreme Court: If there is a finding of probable cause, a formal complaint will typically be filed with the Florida Supreme Court.
+If there is a finding of probable cause, a Florida Bar complaint will typically result in a formal complaint being filed with the Florida Supreme Court.
 After a formal complaint is filed, an attorney will only have 20 days to submit an answer.
 The Florida Supreme Court will then assign a case to a county court judge or circuit court judge to preside as a referee.

-Lately, there has been a strong push from lawyers, judges, Florida Bar leaders, and the Florida Supreme Court to take a more aggressive stance against professionalism-related complaints.
+Lately, there has been a strong push from lawyers, judges, Florida Bar leaders, and the Florida Supreme Court to take a more aggressive stance against professionalism-related lawyer complaints Florida.

 Why Early Legal Representation Matters

-You should never discount the seriousness of a Florida Bar grievance, nor assume that a complaint will be dismissed merely because you are convinced it lacks substantial merit.
+You should never discount the seriousness of the Florida Bar complaint process, nor assume that a complaint will be dismissed merely because you are convinced it lacks substantial merit.

 Confidentiality of Case Files